Attorney in Louisville Discusses Pressure Sores

 - Failure to keep sheets, clothes, and undergarments clean at all times.

-- Failure to perform physical exams, particularly to those who are prone to bedsores.
+- Failure to perform physical exams, particularly to those who are prone to pressure sores.

-- Failure to get doctors and family members involved when bedsores develop.
+- Failure to get doctors and family members involved when pressure sores develop.

 - Failure to follow through with a bedsore treatment plan.

-- Failure to treat infected bedsores quickly and consistently.
+- Failure to treat infected pressure sores quickly and consistently.

-Bedsores are often an indication of other problems within a healthcare facility.
+Pressure sores are often an indication of other problems within a healthcare facility.
 For example, it may be a red flag that the staff is not performing their basic duties, such as providing clean linens, repositioning patients, and providing adequate food and water.
-In other words, bedsores can be the canary in the coal mine: The sign that there are other levels of negligence and abuse at work at the facility.
+In other words, pressure sores can be the canary in the coal mine: The sign that there are other levels of negligence and abuse at work at the facility.

 The Consequences and Complications of Bedsores

-Speak With Kentucky Nursing Home Pressure Sores Injury Lawyer Seth Gladstein
+Speak With Nursing Home Pressure Sores Injury Lawyer in Kentucky Seth Gladstein